-- 1. Vakola, M., and Nikolaou, I. (2011), Organizational Psychology and Behavior, Rosilli, Athens. - 2.
-Iordanoglou, D. (2008), Human Resource Management in contemporary organizations: New trends and practices, Kritiki, Athens. - 3.
-Kreitner, R., and Kinicki, A. (2004), Organizational Behavior, McGraw-Hill, New York.
+- Vakola, M. Nikolaou, I. (2019), Organizational Psychology and Behavior, 2nd ed., Rosilli Publications, Athens. - Greenberg J., Baron A. R., (2013), Organizational Psychology and Behavior, edited by Antoniou A.S.
+Dardanos G Publications, Athens.

 Teaching methods: The course will be based on short lectures, while different educational methods, such as group exercises, case studies, presentations, videos, role playing, questionnaires will be incorporated to clarify and support the theoretical concepts and models of the course.